Flotomate/product_docs/source/request-management/request-management-technician/assigning-a-request.rst

 1. Go to **Request** >> Request List View.

-2. Click on a Request and go to its :ref:`Details View <request-details-view>`.
+2. Click on a Request ticket and go to its :ref:`Details View <request-details-view>`.

 3. You can find the **Claim** and **Assign** button in the top right corner.
 Perform the action that you want.